 After showering and getting dressed Coach Kavanaugh called us for a meeting in the gym.

 He called us up in alphabetic order by last name.
-I was in the middle, and when it was my turn he handed me my sweater and I put it on.
-The sweaters were maroon with gold piping down the sleeves.
+I was in the middle, and when it was my turn he handed me my jacket and I put it on.
+They were maroon with gold piping down the sleeves.
 The gold letter W with a maroon football logo and my name, Tony McKinley, in gold were sewn on the left front side above the pocket.
 I shook hands with Coach Kavanaugh and walked back to my teammates.

-Jiago had taken off his sweater and was holding it up and looking at it.
+Jiago had taken off his jacket and was holding it up and looking at it.

 “Hey, Jiago, pretty cool, isn’t it.”